Skip to content

 • Go to the self-service password reset page

 • Here you will first be prompted to enter your username and prove that you aren’t a robot.
-Provided that you have previously registered for the service (see above), you will be able to choose a registered contact method for verification.
+You will be able to choose a registered contact method for verification.

 • A unique verification code will then be sent to your chosen contact method